PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `csrrsi`         | `CSR Atomic Set Bit Immediate reads the CSR, sets CSR bits set in the immediate, and writes previous value to rd`                |
 | `csrrci`         | `CSR Atomic Clear Bit Immediate reads the CSR, clears CSR bits set in the immediate, and writes previous value to rd`            |
 : RV32S - "RV32S Standard Extension for Supervisor-level Instructions"

+This section covers supervisor-level instructions tailored for the 32-bit RISC-V architecture, including privileged operations and management functions for system-level tasks.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|